SolshineCode/OpenEMR_LLM_Module/README.md

 This project is a custom module for OpenEMR that integrates a Hugging Face language model to assist with medical tasks.
 The module adds a new tab to the OpenEMR interface, where users can interact with the language model.

 It is currently in Beta Testing.
-Please test out in your non-live systems and provide feedback in the community tab.
+Please test out in your non-live systems and provide feedback in the comments or by DMing @ SolshineCode on Github or Solshine on Hugging Face.

 ## Features